See Also: The Last Prophecy - The Cathar Prophecy of 2021

 They would have followed Archangel Michael,

-As a result of the Titanomachy--a decade-long war in Ancient Thessaly in which the Olympian gods led by Zeus (Dyeus) rebelled, overthrew their father Cronus and the Titans, and seize power (the castration).
-Zeus became proprietor of the sky, Poseidon, of the waters, and Hades, who did not take part in the rebellion, was given the Underworld, from then on called Hades ("Titanomachy."
+The Titanomachy was a decade-long war in Ancient Thessaly in which the Olympian gods led by Zeus (Dyeus) rebelled, overthrew their father Cronus and the Titans, and seize power (the castration).
+As a result of it, Zeus became proprietor of the sky, Poseidon, of the waters, and Hades (who did not take part in the rebellion) was given the Underworld, which from then on was called Hades ("Titanomachy."
 Wikipedia, Wikimedia Foundation, 22 October 2025, https://en.wikipedia.org/wiki/Titanomachy.).
+Greek mythology had really two primary gods: Zeus, ruler of the sky above and head of the gods, and Hades, a chthonic god (i.e. of the Underworld) judge of humanity in the Afterlife below.

 Bethel, Luz, and Ai (Canaan) are three of the most significant biblical locations after Jerusalem.
 They are all within 3 km of today's town of Deir Dibwan.
 When Jacob, the grandson of Abraham, visited the area he dreamed of angels travelling up and down a ladder between Earth and Heaven ("Jacob's Ladder."
 Wikipedia, Wikimedia Foundation, 16 December 2025, https://en.wikipedia.org/wiki/Jacob%27s_Ladder.).